zeticous/main/docs/UserGuide.md

 Add a task which can be an event, a deadline or a floating task<br>

+The date expression can be in standard language.
+For example, formal dates -> 02/28/1979, relaxed dates -> oct 1st, relative dates -> the day before next thursday, and even date alternatives -> next wed or thurs.

 Event format: `add <TASK_NAME> [DATE_START_TIME] [DATE_END_TIME]`<br>
 Example: <br>